wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/shuffleboard.png

 Shuffleboard is an alternative dashboard application written in Java.
 It takes many of the concepts from SmartDashboard such as automatic adding of widgets and adds new features including better layout control and record/playback functionality.
 Shuffleboard contains all of the basic widget types found in the SmartDashboard as well as a number of new ones intended to make visualizing specific robot components even easier.
 It has full integration with WPILib’s “cscore” for displaying, recording, and playing back camera streams.
 Shuffleboard is included in the C++ and Java language updates (enabled by clicking the Shuffleboard button on the Setup tab of the Driver Station or by launching it from the WPILib menu in Eclipse).
-Additional documentation on Shuffleboard can be found here.
+Additional documentation on Shuffleboard can be found :ref:`here <docs/software/wpilib-tools/shuffleboard/index:Shuffleboard>`.

 FRC roboRIO Imaging Tool
 ------------------------

 .. image:: images/control-system-software/frc-roborio-imaging-tool.png

 The FRC roboRIO Imaging Tool is a software tool used to format and setup an roboRIO-FRC device for use in FRC.
 The tool detects any roboRIO device on the network, reports the current MAC, name, IP and Image version.
 The tool allows the user to configure the team number, set options including Console Out and whether an applications runs on Startup, and install the latest software image on the device.
 The FRC roboRIO Imaging Tool is installed as part of the FRC Update Suite.
-Installation instructions can be found here.
-Additional instructions on imaging your roboRIO using this tool can be found here.
+Installation instructions can be found :doc:`here <frc-update-suite>`.
+Additional instructions on imaging your roboRIO using this tool can be found :doc:`here <imaging-your-roborio>`.

 CTRE Toolsuite
 --------------